There are a variety of anti-science beliefs, but proponents of them all follow the same disingenuous techniques to further their agenda.

 Or they may credit improved sanitation for the decline in disease rates, ignoring that this would have no impact on airborne illnesses or realizing that countries with horrible sanitation, like India, still show dramatic reduction in disease following widespread vaccination.

-Then we have a flat Earth meme shows a wet, spinning tennis ball with the water shooting off from it and saying this shows what would happen if Earth were likewise a rotating spheroid.
+Then we have a flat Earth meme showing a wet, spinning tennis ball with the water shooting off from it and saying this shows what would happen if Earth were likewise a rotating spheroid.
 They are blissfully unaware that the gravity which helps draw the water from the tennis ball is the same force confining ocean water to Earth.

 This more detailed explanation was provided by an anonymous Reddit poster: “Rotation isn’t measured in miles per hour, but in Revolutions per Minute.
 The Revolution of Earth is per day, there are 1,440 minutes in a day, so the RPM is about one-seven ten thousandths.
 By contrast, a spinning tennis ball is going much faster.
 The ball is unable to generate enough of its gravity to capture and hold anything including water.
 The water in the meme is also inside the gravitational forces of a planet which also overpower the ball.
 The ball lacks sufficient mass to counter centripetal force of the spin applied.”